 Hotels, Tourism and the seeds of change

-The industry was expanding but it would be another few years before the Clivaz brothers would start to nurture the idea of developing the boarding school into a hotel management school that would offer diplomas in hospitality management for people who wanted to work in the hotel industry.
+The industry was expanding but it would be another few years before the Clivaz brothers began thinking about developing the boarding school into one that offered diplomas in hospitality management for people who wanted to work in the hotel industry.

 The early 1970s was a period of consolidation for the Ecole des Roches; the late 1970s, a period of dramatic change.

-The school continued building on its foundations established in the 1950s, of a rounded education that balanced academic learning, with sport, a healthy lifestyle, and well-being.
-As the biggest international boarding school in Valais and a successful business, it brought significant financial benefit to the local economy as well as employment opportunities for teachers and support staff.
+As the biggest international boarding school in Valais and a successful business, the school continued building on its foundations of a rounded education that balanced academic learning with sport, a healthy lifestyle and wellbeing.
+It also brought significant financial benefit to the local economy as well as employment opportunities for teachers and support staff.

-But the world political stage was changing with significant upheaval in the Middle East, and in the second half of the 1970s, the Clivaz brothers began to reflect more seriously about the growing business opportunity of creating a school that offered diplomas in hotel management.
-In 1979, the Ecole des Roches became Les Roches Hotel and Tourism School.
-Les Roches Hotel and Tourism School became Switzerland’s first and only hotel management training school that offered instruction in English.
+But the world’s political stage was changing with significant upheaval in the Middle East and, in the second half of the 1970s, the Clivaz brothers began to reflect more seriously about creating a school that offered diplomas in hotel management.
+In 1979, the Ecole des Roches became Les Roches Hotel and Tourism School, Switzerland’s first and only hotel management training school that offered instruction in English.

 The Hotel and Tourism Industry - all about business

-For four years, from 1979 to 1983 the international boarding school and the hotel and tourism school ran in tandem.
-Then in 1983, the doors closed to secondary school children, and the school’s sole focus became hotels and tourism.
-There were approximately 170 students.
+From 1979 to 1983, the international boarding school and the hotel and tourism school ran in tandem.
+Then in 1983, the school’s sole focus became hotels and tourism.

 How does a school of 1200+ integrate into a village of 350 inhabitants?

-It’s not straightforward.
-But when the school was virtually destroyed in 1985, the brothers decided to rebuild it, specifically as a professional school.
-The villagers were consulted.
-The only thing they asked was that the new building should correspond to the old building.
-The Clivaz brothers agreed and Les Roches that stands today is a faithful (though much improved) version of the old building.
+When the school was virtually destroyed in 1985, the brothers decided to rebuild it as a professional school and consulted villagers.
+The only thing they asked was that the new building should correspond in style to the old building.
+The Clivaz brothers agreed and the Les Roches that stands today is a faithful (though much improved) version of the old building.

 The importance of accreditation

-Even in the 1980s, the issue of accreditation was very important to Les Roches.
-The management knew it would never be enough to rely on the power of the Swiss brand to attract students, but that accreditation would be needed from reputable institutions, such as NEASC (see below) which also accredits Ivy League universities in the USA.
+Even in the 1980s, accreditation was important to Les Roches.
+Management knew the power of the Swiss brand would never be enough to attract students.
+Accreditation would be needed from reputable institutions such as NECHE (see below), which also accredits Ivy League universities in the USA.
+This accreditation journey reached its zenith in 2024, when Les Roches was recognized as a University of Applied Sciences Institute.

 Les Roches accreditation path: